21st Century Maritime Silk Road: Europe route

 The MSR route to Europe will begin in China, pass through the Malacca Strait, follow Red Sea through the Suez Canal to the Mediterranean Sea, and visit ports in Greece, Italy, France, and Spain before returning to China.
 The Maritime Silk Road has also an important role in the connection between East Africa and the Mediterranean region through the Suez Canal.
 Of particular interest to China is the port of Piraeus in Athens, Greece, which Chinese Premier Li Keqiang stated "...can become China's gateway to Europe.
 It is the pearl of the Mediterranean. " China is investing heavily in Athens in the port and infrastructure.

 The Chinese Silk Road Initiative then led Europe to consider adapting the infrastructure to changing conditions.
 In recent years there have been major investments from Italy, the EU, Germany and Hungary to develop Trieste with its rail connections to Central and Eastern Europe as a central European hub of the Maritime Silk Road.
 This also applies to the partial relocation of the flow of goods from the northern ports to the Mediterranean.

 There are extensive intra-European infrastructure projects in place to adapt trade flows to current needs.
 This applies, for example, to the expansion of the Belgrade-Budapest railway line, the Brenner Base Tunnel and the connections on the Adriatic-Baltic and Adriatic-North Sea axes.
 With regard to costs and environmental protection, in contrast to longer East Asian traffic via northwest Europe, the sea route through the Suez Canal to the Adriatic bridgehead of Trieste with its free trade zone shortens the transport of goods to Central and Eastern Europe by at least four days.

 Experimental attempts are also being made to organize the movement of goods from China to Europe via the Northeast Passage through the polar sea.
 There is already resistance from environmental protection organizations who fear significant interference in the sensitive ecosystems in the north.

-One of the most important ports in the Mediterranean is Valencia, Spain, where cargo worth 5.1 million TEU was handled in 2018.
+One of the most important ports in the Mediterranean is Valencia, Spain.
 The port, in which many Chinese companies have settled, is to be provided with a free trade zone.